 If you are interviewing with several people, make sure you keep your story straight.
 Telling one interviewer one thing and another something else is a surefire way not to miss the post.

-No matter how bad experience you had with your former employer, you still have to practice professionalism and show some ethics by keeping mum.
+No matter how bad the experience you had with your former employer, you still have to practice professionalism and show some ethics by keeping mum.
 Even if your last job felt horrible and your boss drove you to your wit’s end, do not mention it to your prospective company.
-Speaking poorly about your former employers is not a wise move and will never be.
+Speaking poorly about your former employers is not a wise move as a job seeker and will never be.

 Do not be a slob.
-Candidates who are unkempt, disheveled, and poorly dressed will not get the job.
+Job seekers who are unkempt, disheveled, and poorly dressed will not get the job.

 Coming in dressed-to-kill for your interview will not do any help to get the job.
-Instead of earning you a positive point from an employer, you will only create a bad impression.
+Instead of earning you a positive point from an employer, you will only create a bad impression as a job seeker.

 Are you almost out of unemployment and do know where your next meal is coming from?
 Do you absolutely have to have this job?
-Do not give an inkling of any of that in your application.
+Even if you do, don’t play the desperate job seeker card.
 You want employers to believe that you want this job because it is a good opportunity and you can be an asset to the company, not because you need to buy groceries or make your car payment.

 If you are applying for a position in the corporate world, and other worlds too, you might want to cover up your tattoos and remove some of your rings if you are pierced in lots of places.
 They surely will not impress most employers.

 Regardless of how good the job market is, job searching is not simple, and it is not always easy to stay positive and focused.
 When you have sent hundreds of resumes without much of a response to encourage you, it can be difficult to keep going.
-It is important, though, to keep plugging away, to use all the job search tools available, and to keep a positive outlook.
+It is important, though, to keep plugging away as a job seeker, to use all the job search tools available, and to keep a positive career outlook.